-The Department of Nutrition, Dietetics, and Hospitality Management offers online graduate studies leading to a Master's degree in Hospitality Management.
+The Horst Schulze School of Hospitality Management offers online graduate studies leading to a Master's degree in Hospitality Management.
 This program is designed for busy professionals willing to earn a degree in their free time in their own locale, allowing individuals to balance educational objectives with work and family commitment.
 The combination of a non-thesis Hospitality Management degree and the distance learning program allows Auburn University to reach out to industry and personnel by extending classrooms beyond the confines of campus.
 The program offers an interesting blend of theoretical and applied courses created to keep students abreast of current management thinking and practice.
 Particular emphasis is placed on the concepts of informed decision-making, problem solving, and hospitality management in an international business context.

 About the Program